Beating the Odds in Building Enterprise Applications on ServiceNow

 The Benefits of Developing Apps on ServiceNow

-As with other low code app development platforms, the core benefit of ServiceNow is rapid and intuitive application development toolkit.
+As with other low code app development platforms, the core benefit of ServiceNow is a rapid and intuitive application development toolkit.
 Using drag & drop interfaces, business users (citizen developers) can assemble basic apps or product prototypes.
 More advanced enterprise app development, however, will require coding expertise.
 Albeit, the benefits of speed and cost-effectiveness remain.

 The ServiceNow platform delivers a strong foundation for building any types of business apps, spanning cross-domain into: